termsurfback/chew.tree/hack/sort/readme.md

       fuse insertable

     # like a tree/template, except it gives you the captured final AST as well.
-    loom insertable
+    mesh insertable
-      take loom, like loom
+      take mesh, like mesh

       hook fuse
         task insert
-          walk loom/link
+          walk mesh/link

     tree insertable
-      loom true
+      mesh true

       hook fuse
         task insert
-          take loom, like loom
+          take mesh, like mesh
           take self, like self
-          walk loom/link
+          walk mesh/link

-Gives you the loom/AST for each task, after it is complete.
+Gives you the mesh/AST for each task, after it is complete.

     form user
       task insert
         take self
-          loom true
+          mesh true

         walk self/form/link
           ...